Instructor of Human Development

-Her current interests include: the creation of innovative systems of care for the elderly, positive aging in adulthood, mind-body approaches to psychological well-being and psychotherapy and the nexus of lifespan issues in the lives of adults who struggle with chronic mental health problems.
+Her current interests include: intergenerational programming for elders, children and young adults, positive aging in adulthood, mind-body approaches to psychological well-being and psychotherapy and the nexus of lifespan issues in the lives of adults who struggle with chronic mental health problems.

 Selected Publications & Presentations